fh48/hinsencamp.com/_posts/2019-04-15-closures-vue/2019-04-15-closures-vue.md

 No wonder, that vanilla JavaScript skills and in-depth knowledge might start spreading thin.
 No matter if you are just learning JavaScript, refreshing your basic knowledge or preparing for job interviews → This tutorial is for you!

-Here you learn how plane JavaScript closures work.
-Be aware, it comes with a challenge. 💪 It's all about building an elegant Emoji Picker in VueJS and leverage closures by using higher order functions.
+Here you learn how powerful plane JavaScript closures are.
+Be aware, this tutorial comes with a challenge. 💪 It's all about building an elegant Emoji Picker in VueJS and leverage closures by using higher order functions.

 **Let's dive right into it!**